-Steps to importing growing media and fertilisers of plant origin
+Steps to importing fertilisers and growing media of plant origin

-If you want to import growing media and fertiliser products of plant origin, you need to meet strict biosecurity and phytosanitary requirements.
+If you want to import fertilisers and growing media products of plant origin, you need to meet strict biosecurity and phytosanitary requirements.
 We've created a step-by-step process so you can see what's involved.

 Follow the steps